Aanand058/animal_zoo/zoo_project/README.md

 * Task 5 (Menu option for saving data): The main menu has been updated to include an option for saving the state of all animals (tiger, penguin, and dolphin) to their respective files.

 * Task 6 (Menu option for loading data): The main menu has been updated with an option to read and display data from the saved files (tiger.txt, penguin.txt, dolphin.txt).

+This course will test your understanding and implementation of Java code across one or more of the following topics:

+- Serialization
+- File I/O operations
+- Class design and modification
+- Menu system integration
+- Practical application of OOP concepts
+- Integration of multiple components